 This had happened a few times before, but it was still rare enough that my employer got a kick out of it.
 She kept a mental list of the times that it happened, and I could tell when those occasions came back to her.

-Jan Sleet was well known already, at least in certain circles, circles often located among college students.
+Jan Sleet, my employer, was well known already, at least in certain circles, circles often located among college students.
 Magazine writers and reporters are not often celebrities, but it does help when they report on topical events, in a striking way, and when they develop a distinctive persona.

-She was six feet tall, thin to the point of emaciation, and she always (always meaning always — even when cowering in a bombed out hotel in a war zone in a foreign land) wore a man’s three piece suit, shirt and tie, with a display handkerchief carefully folded in her pocket.
-Her rather narrow face was dominated by her large, horn-rimmed glasses.
+She was six feet tall, thin to the point of emaciation, and she always (always meaning always – even when cowering in a bombed out hotel in a war zone in a foreign land) wore a man’s three piece suit, shirt and tie, with a display handkerchief carefully folded in her pocket.
+Her rather narrow face was framed by her shoulder-length brown hair and dominated by her large, horn-rimmed glasses.
 Her left leg was lame, and she used a cane to walk.

 Turning back from her two admirers, who were apparently not going to approach us to ask her for an autograph, she repeated herself, which she hated to do.